 We normally abstain from using bubble wrap but some of our more delicate pieces require it in order to get to you as safely as possible.

 We ship all over the world.
 Shipping rates are applied at checkout; add the products that you are interested in to your cart and enter the shipping destination to view your shipping costs.
+For retail orders, we begin processing your order on the following business day after the order is placed.
+We will send you a notification once your order has left our studio, usually in 5 – 7 business days.
 Large or very heavy pieces may be subject to extra shipping fees.
 This information is available to you before check-out.

 Please refer to our Terms & Conditions for more information.